Performance review tips for managers to ace the next employee appraisal

 There are a lot of ways to approach getting useful insights out of your people data.
 Far too often in our experience, large chunks of collected data go untouched with a few headline insights being the sole focus.
 Often this is due to an over-reliance on one or two KPIs and/or a lack of know-how when it comes to accurate statistical analysis.

 The Weekly10 platform utilises proprietary AI-driven people analytics, to draw out all insights hiding within your data.
-Our machine learning algorithm focussed on sentiment analysis, for example, breaks down the language, content and context of employee responses to turn your data into highly actionable insights around the motivations driving performance (or lack thereof).
+Our machine learning algorithm focussed on sentiment analysis, for example, breaks down the language, content and context of employee responses.
+This turns your data into highly actionable insights around the motivations driving performance (or lack thereof).

-Our check-in questions also allow you to gather a wide range of qualitative and quantitative data from your employees, and the algorithm can even suggest new questions based on the information you gather, and the questions used by similar businesses.
+Our check-in questions also allow you to gather a wide range of qualitative and quantitative data from your employees.
+The algorithm can even suggest new questions based on the information you gather, and the questions used by similar businesses.

 All this adds up to richer, more detailed performance-focussed outputs.